© Crown copyright 2018

 It is part of the government’s ongoing programme of planning for all possible outcomes.
 We expect to negotiate a successful deal with the EU.

 The UK government is clear that in this scenario we must respect our unique relationship with Ireland, with whom we share a land border and who are co-signatories of the Belfast Agreement.
 The UK government has consistently placed upholding the Agreement and its successors at the heart of our approach.
 It enshrines the consent principle on which Northern Ireland’s constitutional status rests.
 We recognise the basis it has provided for the deep economic and social cooperation on the island of Ireland.
-This includes North-South cooperation between Northern Ireland and Ireland, which we’re committed to protecting in line with the letter and spirit of Strand two of the Agreement.
+This includes North-South cooperation between Northern Ireland and Ireland, which we’re committed to protecting in line with the letter and spirit of Strand 2 of the Agreement.

 The Irish government have indicated they would need to discuss arrangements in the event of no deal with the European Commission and EU Member States.
 The UK would stand ready in this scenario to engage constructively to meet our commitments and act in the best interests of the people of Northern Ireland, recognising the very significant challenges that the lack of a UK-EU legal agreement would pose in this unique and highly sensitive context.